When shopping for the best car battery for your vehicle, what’s your top priority? Price? Warranty? Chemistry?

 - Clean the Terminals: Remove any corrosion from the terminals using a mixture of baking soda and water, followed by a thorough wipe-down.
 Yes, Coke or other acidic sodas really do work, too.
 Just try to wash all of it off with clean water when you’re done.

-- Tighten Connections: Ensure the battery terminals have a secure connection to prevent any movement or disconnection.
+- Tighten Connections: Make sure the battery terminals are secure on the terminal posts to prevent any movement or disconnection.

 - Maintain Electrolyte Level: For non-sealed batteries, ensure the electrolyte level is between the minimum and maximum marks.
 Top up with distilled water if needed.
 Don’t use tap water.